Vorpal The Hexapod

 Does This Thing Really Work?

-In development for over a year, this has been worked, reworked, an honed to perfection.
+In development for over eighteen months, this has been worked, reworked, an honed to perfection.
 It was used during a six week STEM program for Appalachian Girls this past summer (8 hexapods) and was a smashing success.
-We've been invited to the NYC Maker Faire, we've done teacher technology training on board the USS Intrepid Sea, Air, and Space Museum in New York City, gave presentations including hands-on activities at the New Jersey Science Teacher's STEM Conference, and we'll soon do a 2 day workshop at the Franklin Institute Science Center in Philadelpha.
+We've been invited to the NYC Maker Faire, we've done teacher technology training on board the USS Intrepid Sea, Air, and Space Museum in New York City, gave presentations including hands-on activities at the New Jersey Science Teacher's STEM Conference, and we did a 2 day workshop at the Franklin Institute Science Center in Philadelpha.
+One of our hexapods is even on display at in the museum's 3D printer section!
+We've sold hundreds to Makers, schools, hacker spaces, and other organizations.
 This thing is for real folks, in use by real students and in teacher training, with professional level software to make it work.

 Is This Really Open Source?